sysmo-nms/sysmo-core/README.md

 Make require root privilege because the pping (portable ping) executable must be setuid.
 You may run it as normal user and set it yourself if you prefer.

 And everything should be fine.
 Note that the build system will clone the yaws repository and build it.
 If you have build errors here, you might need to fullfil some yaws dependencies.

 ## Start
+There is actualy NOT any "install" target.
+To start a test server run:
 ```sh
 $ make start
 ```